Reading Time: 3 minutes

 They may have strong strategy, capable teams, and access to capital.
 But these factors alone do not explain why some organizations move quickly while others, equally capable, struggle to keep pace.

+The real difference is speed.
 Not speed in activity, but speed in how work moves—from decision to execution, from alignment to action.

 This is what separates organizations that grow from those that stall.